 - Am I happy with my current career path?
 Why?
 Why not?

-- Is there anything I want to change (# of hours, company, start your own business, etc.)?
+- Is there anything I want to change (# of hours, company, start a work-from-home business, etc.)?

 - Do I want to continue my current path, or start something new?